 – create password for user.

-pacman -S base-devel dosfstools grub efibootmgr lvm2 mtools vim networkmanager os-prober sudo iwd btrfs-progs
+pacman -S base-devel dosfstools grub efibootmgr mtools vim nano networkmanager os-prober sudo iwd btrfs-progs bash-completion

 Install Linux Kernel